RamilGauss/MMO-Framework/readme.txt

     Boost 1.54,
     Qt 4.5,
     DirectX SDK June 2010
-See for more inaformation /doc/DeveloperManual
+See for more information /doc/DeveloperManual

 	Engine features